soasada/soasada.github.io/_posts/2023-06-18-write-before-code.markdown

 There are lots of reasons my past self or others did it: a lack of expertise? or maybe a tight schedule, was there a bug related? or some features not covered by your dependencies?
-I don't know, I can't remember or the people who wrote it is not here now.
+I don't know, I can't remember or the people who wrote it are not here now.

 **Many times code does not speak by itself**.
 Write a comment, comment what makes sense, don't be lazy, you will thank yourself in the future.